Vika1990Z/Vika1990Z.github.io/ventus/content/products/storage/object-storage.md

 So, it creates a file 'hello.txt' with the string "Hello World!" and a file 'private_info.txt' with the data from the local file.

-### Listing bucket's content
+### Listing bucket content
-To list a bucket's content use the next block of code:
+To list a bucket's content, use the next block of code:
 ```python
 for key in bucket.list():
     print "{name}\t{size}\t{modified}".format(